 At Nettitude, we have a dedicated team of social engineers who always practise and constantly refine their craft.
 We work with some of the largest organisations in the world and pride ourselves on being able to target people in production environments physical and digital in a way that is compliant with local laws and minimises risk to the target people and their organisation.

 Our service is very bespoke.
-We don’t just send a few templates-based emails in, tell you the click through rates, and call it a day.
+We don’t just send a few templates-based emails in, tell you the click-through rates, and call it a day.
 Rather, we work with you from the very beginning to understand your threat model.
-From there, we design a test that will assess your people, process and technology.
+From there, we design a rigorous cybersecurity review that will assess your people, process and technology.
 We work with you to define strict rules of engagement and well-defined objectives, and we adapt our methodology and output to meet your requirements.

 We generally recommend a white box methodology if you’ve never had a social engineering penetration test before.
 This allows us to assess your technology first and give you a matrix of the success of different attacks vs different parts of your defensive technology.
 You then know what’s possible in theory.
 With that out of the way, we put the theory to practise and use known weaknesses against people.
 It is unwise to think of people, process and technology as unrelated, and by using the approach you get a sense of security posture over the three as a whole.
 This type of approach typically gives more thorough assurance levels.